PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 ### Using a REST endpoint

 In production, most client applications will not include the Azure Machine Learning SDK, and will consume the service through its REST interface.
-You can determine the endpoint of a deployed service in Azure machine Learning studio, or by retrieving the **scoring_uri** property of the **Webservice** object in the SDK, like this:
+You can determine the endpoint of a deployed service in Azure machine Learning studio or by retrieving the **scoring_uri** property of the **Webservice** object in the SDK, like this:

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/28.PNG)